About

 • Ages: 6–16 years old

-• Price: Camp costs $220 per camper, with a $10 discount for early preregistration (by May 25 for June camps and by June 22 for July camps); referral discounts range from $200 for bringing one new camper to free tuition and a free t-shirt for bringing six new campers, and there is a 50% discount for families of pastors and missionaries with other children from their ministry attending
+• Price: Camp costs $220 per camper, with early preregistration discounts, referral discounts for bringing new campers, a free t-shirt at certain referral levels, and a 50% discount for families of pastors and missionaries with other children from their ministry attending.

-Camp WeWoSeJe specializes in providing a camping experience for youth who typically can’t afford to go to camp and keeps camp affordable by relying on volunteers who serve as first-aid providers, lifeguards, construction workers, plumbers, song leaders, and teachers.
+The camp specializes in providing a camping experience for youth who typically can’t afford to go to camp and keeps camp affordable in part by relying on volunteers to serve as first-aid providers, lifeguards, construction workers, plumbers, song leaders, and teachers.
 Other ministries connected with Tim and Vivian Hoffman include teen clubs, Bible studies, church ministry, discipleship programs, a bus ministry, and college retreats.

 • Ages: 6–16 years old

-• Price: Camp costs $220 per camper, with a $10 discount for early preregistration (by May 25 for June camps and by June 22 for July camps); referral discounts range from $200 for bringing one new camper to free tuition and a free t-shirt for bringing six new campers, and there is a 50% discount for families of pastors and missionaries with other children from their ministry attending
+• Price: Camp costs $220 per camper, with early preregistration discounts, referral discounts for bringing new campers, a free t-shirt at certain referral levels, and a 50% discount for families of pastors and missionaries with other children from their ministry attending.

-Camp WeWoSeJe specializes in providing a camping experience for youth who typically can’t afford to go to camp and keeps camp affordable by relying on volunteers who serve as first-aid providers, lifeguards, construction workers, plumbers, song leaders, and teachers.
+The camp specializes in providing a camping experience for youth who typically can’t afford to go to camp and keeps camp affordable in part by relying on volunteers to serve as first-aid providers, lifeguards, construction workers, plumbers, song leaders, and teachers.
 Other ministries connected with Tim and Vivian Hoffman include teen clubs, Bible studies, church ministry, discipleship programs, a bus ministry, and college retreats.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.